Dynamical Variational Autoencoders: A Comprehensive Review: Dynamical VAEs

 \section{Dynamical VAEs}

-As a Deep BN, the original VAE does not include temporal modeling.
-This means that every data vector from a dataset is processed independently of the other data vectors (and the corresponding latent vector is also processed independently of the other latent vectors).
-In the years following the publication of \citep{Kingma2014,rezende2014stochastic}, the VAE methodology was extended and successfully applied to several more complex Deep BNs.
-In particular it has been applied to Deep BNs with a temporal model, i.e., DDBNs, dedicated to model sequential data exhibiting temporal correlation.
-This was reported in a series of papers including \citep{bayer2014learning, fabius2014variational, krishnan2015deep, chung2015recurrent, gu2015neural, fraccaro2016sequential, krishnan2017structured, fraccaro2017disentangled, goyal2017z, hsu2017unsupervised, yingzhen2018disentangled, leglaive2020recurrent}.
-In addition to including temporal dependencies, the unsupervised representation learning spirit of the VAE is preserved and cherished in those studies: Those DDBNs mix observed and latent variables, and aim not only at modeling data dynamics but also at discovering the latent factors governing them.
+As a deep BN, the original VAE proposed by \citet{Kingma2014} did not include temporal modeling.
+This means that each data vector was processed independently of the other data vectors (and the corresponding latent vector was also processed independently of the other latent vectors).
+This is clearly suboptimal for the modeling of correlated (temporal) vector sequences.

+In the years following the publication of \citet{Kingma2014} and \citet{rezende2014stochastic}, the VAE methodology was extended and successfully applied to several more complex deep BNs.
+In particular, it was applied to deep BNs with a temporal model (i.e., DDBNs) dedicated to the modeling of sequential data exhibiting temporal correlation.
+In the present review, we are particularly interested in the models presented in the following papers: \citep{bayer2014learning, krishnan2015deep, chung2015recurrent, gu2015neural, fraccaro2016sequential, krishnan2017structured, fraccaro2017disentangled, goyal2017z, hsu2017unsupervised, yingzhen2018disentangled, leglaive2020recurrent}.
+In addition to including temporal dependencies, the unsupervised representation learning essence of the VAE is preserved and cherished in these studies.
+These DDBNs combine the observed and latent variables and aim at modeling not only data dynamics but also discovering the latent factors governing them.

+To achieve this aim, these models are trained using the VAE methodology (i.e.,~design of an inference model and maximization of the corresponding VLB).
+We can thus encompass these models under the common class and terminology of \textit{variational DDBNs} (i.e., DDBNs immersed in the VAE framework).
+In the following of the paper, as well as the title, we prefer to refer to them as \emph{dynamical VAEs} (DVAEs) (i.e., VAEs including a temporal model for modeling sequential data).
+This is simply because we assume that the term ``VAE'' is currently more popular than the term ``DBN,'' and ``dynamical VAEs'' gives a more speaking-first evocation of these models, compared to ``variational DDBNs.''
+This convergence of DDBNs and VAEs into DVAEs is illustrated in Figure~\ref{fig:Taxonomy}.

-In practice, those different models vary in how they define the dependencies between the observed and latent variables, how they define and parameterize the corresponding generative pdfs, and, importantly, how they define and parameterize the inference model.
-They also differ on how they combine the variables with RNNs to model temporal dependencies, at both generation and inference.
-In contrast, and remarkably, the training phase is quite similar between models since it is consistently based on chaining the encoder and decoder and maximizing the VLB over a training dataset, that is applying the VAE methodology, possibly with a few adaptations and refinements.
+In practice, these different DVAE models vary in how they define the dependencies between the observed and latent variables, how they define and parameterize the corresponding generative pdfs, and how they define and parameterize the inference model.
+They also differ in how they combine the variables with RNNs to model temporal dependencies, at both generation and inference.
+In contrast, they are all characterized by the following common set of features.